 - Share learnings and ideas to increase the success of the Programme through a network of health providers and stakeholders across both North and South islands.

-The funding to establish the NP position is expected to cover up to a two-year period.
+The funding to establish the NP position is expected to cover a one to two-year period.
 The funding may cover:

 - A contribution to salary

 - Professional development will include the Mental Health & Addiction short course specifically designed for NPs; and may include the Mental Health Credentialling (run by Te Ao Māramatanga) or some other relevant education/training